 He is currently an Ariane de Rothschild Fellow, which is an Edmond de Rothschild Foundation initiative in partnership with the Columbia Business School and the University of Cambridge.
 Akil has previously served on the board of the South Asian Bar Association of Washington D.C., and the Bay Area Association of Muslim Lawyers.

 He holds a B.A. in Political Science from the University of California Irvine, and a J.D. from the George Washington University Law School where he received the Michael Dillon Cooley Award for service to the law school community.
 He has also completed a program in international human rights and immigration at Oxford University (U.K.).

-Bessie Chan serves as a Program Assistant for the White House Initiative on Asian Americans and Pacific Islanders.
-In her capacity, she supports the Initiative’s community engagement and communications efforts and works directly with the President’s Advisory Commission on Asian Americans and Pacific Islanders.
-She also serves as regional advisor for the Initiative’s Regional Interagency Working Groups in Regions III, VI, and VII.
+Bessie Chan serves as an Advisor for the White House Initiative on Asian Americans and Pacific Islanders.
+In her capacity, she leads community and youth engagement efforts and works directly with the President’s Advisory Commission on Asian Americans and Pacific Islanders.

 Prior to joining the Initiative, Bessie worked as a Development Associate at Asian Americans Advancing Justice | AAJC (formerly the Asian American Justice Center) managing the organization’s corporate partnerships and the planning of their signature American Courage Awards celebration.

 Bessie graduated magna cum laude from Georgetown University with a major in Government, a minor in Chinese and an Asian Studies certificate.
 She served as president of the Asian American Student Association and was the recipient of Georgetown University’s 2012 Commitment to Diversity Award for Outstanding Senior.